-If your credit score is still high enough (preferably above 640), a debt consolidation loan from a bank or online lending company could save you from high interest rates and overwhelming monthly bills.
+If your credit score is above 640, a debt consolidation loan (also known as a personal loan) from a bank or online lender could save you from the higher interest rates charged by credit card companies.

-The number of cards doesn’t matter to credit-rating agencies nearly as much as the amount of debt you carry on those card.
-The average person seeking credit counseling has six cards and carries $17,548 in debt, according to the National Foundation for Credit Counseling.
+The number of cards you have doesn’t matter to credit reporting bureaus nearly as much as the amount of debt you carry on those card.
+The average person seeking credit card debt help has six cards and carries $17,548 in debt, according to the National Foundation for Credit Counseling.

 Some banks and a variety of on-line lending sites offer consolidation loans.
 As with any loan, the terms will largely depend on the applicant’s credit history.
 Most consumers think first of their credit score, but lenders also scrutinize your debt-to-income ratio.

 Where Can I Get a Debt Consolidation Loan with Bad Credit?